hugues0/tekana-ewallet/README.md

     - if verification code is valid and status is 'pending' the transaction is updated to completed and funds are now disbursed to reciever wallet
     - A cron job that runs every 7 hours checking for 'failed' or 'pending' transactions whose verification codes expired (basically transfers that did not go through)
     - the cron loads them in chunks (as they could be many) and reverses each transaction by refunding the sender wallet and updating transaction status to 'refunded'
+    - Transacations controller methods are rate limited to 50 requests/min per client as it the most sensitive domain of the application